 Related reading: Why Positive Discipline Doesn’t Raise Snowflakes

-The other consistent criticism is that, in previous generations, parents lacked the education, resources and time to parent in such a demanding way.
+The other consistent criticism is that, in previous generations, parents lacked the education, resources and time to parent in such an involved way.

 It’s hard to imagine that a mother with eleven kids, a farm to run, and piles of laundry to hand-wash had the time to address each tantrum a child had.

 Despite this, mankind has survived and even done well.